 - Struggle and Spirit

-More internal conflicts ensued until the Choe family took unilateral control of the military government in 1196.
+- More internal conflicts ensued until the Choe family took unilateral control of the military government in 1196.
 Under the strong hand of the Choe family, the domestic issues finally settled down, but a foreign threat emerged in the 13th century in the form of the Mongols, who had recently dominated virtually the entire Chinese continent.
 The Choe government moved the capital city to relative safety on Ganghwado and battled the Mongol invaders for about 30 years.
 The wish to defeat the Mongols was inscribed on the Tripitaka Koreana, more than 80,000 wood blocks stored at Haeinsa Temple.

 - Whether at war or in peace, the Goryeo people were faithful practitioners of Buddhism who used various Buddhist rituals to pray for their individual wishes.
 But the spiritual world of Goryeo included not only Buddhism, but also Confucianism, Taoism, folk religions, geomancy, and many other systems of belief in harmonious co-existence.